19hours/sg-statutes/Acts/Advance Medical Directive Act.md

 (b) the reasonable provision of food and water;

-“patient” means any person (whether or not he is undergoing any medical treatment, care or therapy) of sound mind who has attained the age of 21 years and who has made or desires to make a directive in accordance with this Act;
+“patient” means any person (whether or not he is undergoing any medical treatment, care or therapy) who is not mentally disordered, who has attained the age of 21 years and who has made or desires to make a directive in accordance with this Act;

+[21/2008 wef 01/03/2010]

 “recovery”, in relation to a terminal illness, includes a remission of symptoms or effects of the illness;